 Should we pursue offshore drilling in new areas like the Florida coast?
 It’s a balancing act all right – good jobs and a partial reduction in our dependence on foreign oil (dang those Canadians!) vs. the potential damage to beaches, water and air quality, and tourism- or fishing-based economies.

 A few things to consider as Chambers of Commerce and politicians up and down both coasts ponder this issue:

 - Stuff happens.
 Remember waaay back to 2005, when 9 million gallons of oil spilled from oil and gas facilities (including over 700,000 gallons spilled offshore) damaged by monster hurricanes Katrina and Rita?

 - Stuff keeps on happening.
-Despite new requirements that were intended to storm-proof offshore operations, there were additional spills and lost drilling rigs in the wake of the decidedly average hurricanes Gustav and Ike in 2008.
+Despite new requirements that were intended to storm-proof offshore operations, there were additional spills in the wake of the decidedly average hurricanes Gustav and Ike in 2008.

 - Danged stuff.
 Right now Australia is dealing with a continuing oil spill off their northwest coast with no end in sight, that began last week when a nearly brand-new drill rig, the West Atlas, ran into an as-yet unexplained problem while drilling a new well, leading to a loss of well control that forced evacuation of the rig and is continuously spewing oil and gas.
 There’s a serious risk this rig could explode before they get the well under control, which will take at least 7-8 weeks.
 Stay tuned.

 - Who pays?
 Pipeline and oil companies are actually cutting back on the insurance coverage for their offshore operations.